rycolab/website/content/authors/anej/_index.md

 - Teaching Assistants AFLT
 - Teaching Assistants NLP F22
 - Large Language Models Teaching Assistants
+- ESSLLI 2023 Teaching Assistants
 - Members
 - Philosophy of Language and Computation Teaching Assistants
 - Current
 ---

-Anej is a second-year Data Science Masters student at ETH, on track to start a PhD under Ryan's supervision in January 2023.
+Anej is a first-year PhD fellow at the [ETH AI Center](ai.ethz.ch), where he is co-advised by Ryan and [prof. Valentina Boeva](http://boevalab.inf.ethz.ch/index.html).
-He completed his Bachelor's degree in Computer Science and Mathematics in Ljubljana, Slovenia, and is currently finishing his Master's thesis on understanding latent representations under the supervision of [prof. Valentina Boeva](http://boevalab.inf.ethz.ch/index.html).
+He completed his Bachelor's degree in Computer Science and Mathematics in Ljubljana, Slovenia, and obtained his Master's degree in Data Science at ETH Zürich.
-While he is as open to different research directions as any early PhD student, his main interest currently lies in understanding and manipulating learned representation spaces (be it of text or anything else), variational inference, and interpretability.
+He now helps with teaching the Large Language Models, Advanced Formal Language Theory, and Natural Language Processing courses.

+Anej's main research interests lie in the intersection of formal language theory and modern language models, where he is working on improving our understanding of the formal properties of architectures such as recurrent neural networks and Transformers with weighted formalisms from formal language theory.
+He is also interested in representation learning and its interpretability.

 If you ask him about his hobbies you will find out he likes to read (you may also learn a lot about [John Kennedy Toole](https://en.wikipedia.org/wiki/John_Kennedy_Toole) and [Christopher Moore](https://en.wikipedia.org/wiki/Christopher_Moore_(author))), run, hike, and [aquascape](https://aquascapinglove.com/learn-aquascaping/what-is-aquascaping/).
 As a true Slovene, he can also bake [potica](https://www.youtube.com/watch?v=qN_Oy0D0GLY).